 By state law (Tennessee Code Annotated 49-6-5001), immunizations are not required if they "conflict with the parents' or guardians' (or individuals over 18) religious tenets and practices, affirmed under penalties of perjury."
-A Certificate of Immunization form, completed and signed by a licensed doctor of medicine or osteopathy, or an official copy of a State Health Department or military immunization form, must be returned to the Health Services office.
-Students who do not provide the properly completed certificate prior to registration for their second semester at Columbia State will not be allowed to register until an acceptable form is on file in the Health Services office.
+A Certificate of Immunization form, completed and signed by a licensed doctor of medicine or osteopathy, or an official copy of a State Health Department or military immunization form, must be returned to the Admissions and Recruitment office.
+Students who do not provide the properly completed certificate prior to registration for their second semester at Columbia State will not be allowed to register until an acceptable form is on file.